 7. On Holy Thursday, do a foot washing with your family members.

-9. Make cards of encouragement to those in your parish’s RCIA program – After a lot of study and prayer, most of them will be received into the Church at the end Lent.
+9. Make cards of encouragement to those in your parish’s RCIA program.
+After a lot of study and prayer, most of them will be received into the Church at the end Lent.

 10. Choose a Lenten Sacrifice to Do As a Family.
 Is there something your family can sacrifice that might help another family in need?
 Consider donating what you might spend on a meal out to a food pantry instead.
 (Here is a set of free planning pages that might help you and your children plan Lenten sacrifices.)

 If you’re looking for monthly activity printables for Catholic families, you can find an index page with links to each of the printables here.